 Related Article: Do Solar Panels Make Noise?

-However, solar panels are manufactured by following strict health and safety protocols to ensure that no one is exposed to hazardous chemicals or materials during production.
+However, solar panels are manufactured by following strict health and safety standards to ensure the protection of workers, so no one is exposed to hazardous chemicals during production.

 Related Article: How to Recycle Solar Panels?